massoncheg/forgejo-docs/docs/user/oauth2-provider.md

 ## Git authentication

 OAuth2 can be used as an alternative to a public SSH key or basic authentication (user/password) to obtain the required read or write access permissions.
-It relies on a Git [credential helpers](https://git-scm.com/docs/gitcredentials#_custom_helpers) such as:
+It relies on Git [credential helpers](https://git-scm.com/docs/gitcredentials#_custom_helpers) such as:

 - [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager)